OEMunlag/DBIPatcher/README.md

 # DBI Multilingual version Translation

-This repository contains an English translation for the DBI homebrew application (version 810) for Nintendo Switch.
+This repository contains Multilingual translation version for the DBI homebrew application (version 810) for Nintendo Switch.

 Was updating my Switch installation and wanted to bump DBI version from original 500-something.
 So, fired up Ghidra, investigated suspicious chunk of referenced memory and sure enough, there was naive xor cipher on compressed strings.